The Impact of Diabetes

 In 2010, 1.9 million new cases of diabetes were diagnosed in people 20 and older in the United States.
 The prevalence of diabetes has increased steadily in the last half of this century and will continue to rise with the aging U.S. population, the growth in minority populations most susceptible to Type 2 diabetes and the increasing prevalence of obesity among Americans.

-In 2009, the Kentucky rate for diagnosed diabetes was the 4th highest in the nation at 11.4 percent, compared to a national median of 8.3 percent.
-This translates to an estimated 366,000 adults in Kentucky having diagnosed diabetes.
+In 2012, the Kentucky rate for diagnosed diabetes was at 10.7 percent, compared to a national median of 8.3 percent.
+This translates to an estimated 370,000 adults in Kentucky having diagnosed diabetes.

 What Is Diabetes?